zapaiamarce/next-base-project/README.md

 - State

-    Model the app state and give access to app external resources like browser data, apis data, etc.
+    Model the app state and give access to app external resources like browser data, APIs data, etc.

 - Components